DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 #### Installing kdb+ datasource plugin:
  - Download the [latest release](https://github.com/AquaQAnalytics/kdb-datasource/releases/tag/v0.1.1b).
 UPDATE LINK BEFORE RELEASE
- - Extract the kdb-datasource folder into *{GRAFANA}/grafana/data/plugins/kdb-datasource*.
+ - Extract the kdb-datasource folder into *{Grafana Install Directory}/grafana/data/plugins/kdb-datasource*.
 CHECK EXTRACT STRUCTURE
- - Restart grafana-server.
+ - Load/restart the grafana-server.

 #### Configuring kdb+ instance:
 To set websocket handler on kdb+ instance set the .z.ws message handler as below:

 ``.z.ws:{ds:-9!x;neg[.z.w] -8! `o`ID!(@[value;ds[`i];{$"'",x}];ds[`ID])}``

 #### Adding datasource:
-Navigate to the data-sources page in grafana and click 'Add data source'.
+Navigate to the data-sources page in grafana and click *Add data source*.
-At the bottom of this page under 'Others' should be KDB+, click on this to set settings.
+At the bottom of this page under *Others* should be *KDB+*, click on this to set settings.
-'Host' should be only the address and port of the kdb+ instance given as:
+*Host* should be only the address and port of the kdb+ instance given as:

 `ADDRESS:PORT`

-('ws://' is not required)
+*'ws://' is not required*

 Default Timeout is how long in ms each query will wait for a response (will default to 5000 ms).

 #### Authentication: